CPS Mastering Owner/ENGINEER

 I've been fascinated with stereo equipment and the reproduction of music for as long as I can remember.
 My mom loves to tell the story about me at 5 years old, already experimenting and curious about how these things work.
 She found me trying to play cotton balls on her beautiful Bang and Olufsen turntable because I "wanted to know what they sounded like".
 All these years later and I'm still captivated by audio.
 I get to bring a fresh perspective to projects at the tail end of what is often a long process for the client.
 I work in a beautiful and specialized listening environment, with great music, and help deliver a cohesive and polished final product for listeners to enjoy.
 It's pretty much the best job I can imagine for myself.

 How long have you been the business?

-I am hitting the ten year mark in the business.
+A bit over ten years in the business.
 After audio school I got started in the music industry as an engineer at Mushroom and Hipposonic Studios.
-I've been operating CPS Mastering full-time for the past five years, the last four of those have been in the room I designed and built myself, here in Vancouver BC.
+I've been operating CPS Mastering full-time since 2012, and have been in the room I designed and built myself, here in Vancouver BC since 2013.

 How many clients have you served?

 I master around 350 projects a year, so I'm likely well past 1000 records.